Slide Down on Me

 “Yeah?
 Why’s that?”

-“I can see where there’d be an adjustment.”
+“I can see where there’d be an adjustment moving back here.”

-“There has been, but it’s growing on me again.
-When I lived here before, I thought it was too quiet, then when I first went off to college, I thought it was too noisy.”
+“There has been.
+When I lived here before, I thought it was too quiet, then when I first went off to college, I thought that was too noisy.”

 “Change can be good.”